-Solr supports simple atomic updates to single documents via field modifiers such as add and inc.
+Solr supports simple atomic updates (also called partial updates) to single documents via field modifiers such as add

 Optimistic concurrency control is another method of atomically updating documents.